ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     - Make default hash algorithm SHA256 instead of SHA3-512.
     - Remove `previous_key` from key rotation.
     - Defined requirements for key rotation methods.
+    - Add specificity to context of subject identifier being the AS.

 - -11
     - Error as object or string, more complete set of error codes